 Behold, the days come, saith the LORD, that I will make a new covenant with the house of Israel, and with the house of Judah: 32 Not according to the covenant that I made with their fathers in the day that I took them by the hand to bring them out of the land of Egypt; which my covenant they brake, although I was an husband unto them, saith the LORD: 33 But this shall be the covenant that I will make with the house of Israel; After those days, saith the LORD, I will put my law in their inward parts, and write it in their hearts; and will be their God, and they shall be my people.
 (Jeremiah 31:31-33)

 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
 For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.
-(Acts 2:38-39)So the promise of 'all Scripture' — and of the Holy Spirit, to guide us, and to give us understanding of the Scripture — are ours for a heritage forever.
+(Acts 2:38-39)So the promises of 'all Scripture' — and of receiving the Holy Spirit to guide us, and to give us understanding of the Scripture — are ours for a heritage forever.
 Notice that this Scripture [the Law or Torah] is to be written on our heart, so that we would have the desire to walk in obedience to what is written on our heart!

 To whom was Revelation written?
 It was written to all the Believing ones, and specifically to those who hear ... and keep ... those things which are written therein... which identifies the Bride!